Rafael Yglesias

-Rafael Yglesias is an American novelist and screenwriter best known for his novels, Hide Fox, And All After, A Happy Marriage, and the 1993 movie Fearless, which he adapted from his own novel of the same name.
+Rafael Yglesias (born 12 May 1954) is an American novelist and screenwriter best known for his novels Hide Fox, And All After and A Happy Marriage, which was awarded The Los Angeles Times Book Prize for fiction in 2010, as well as the 1993 movie Fearless, that he adapted from his own novel of the same name.
 He is the father of Nicholas and Matthew Yglesias.
+He is married to the novelist Ann Packer.